-- 12.1 Demonstrate the need for the project including in a regional, state and national context.
-The demonstrated need should also take into account existing water entitlement holders and other major water infrastructure projects proposed for the region. - 12.2 Describe the objectives and rationale for the project, including strategic, economic, environmental and social implications, technical feasibility and commercial drivers. - 12.3 Present feasible alternatives of the project's configuration including conceptual, technological, scale and locality that may improve environmental outcomes.
+- 12.1 Demonstrate the need and scale of the project including in a regional, state and national context.
+The demonstrated need should also take into account existing water entitlement holders and other major water infrastructure projects also proposed for the region. - 12.2 Describe the objectives and rationale for the project, including strategic, economic, environmental and social implications, technical feasibility and commercial drivers.8 - 12.3 Present feasible alternatives of the project's configuration including conceptual, technological, scale and locality alternatives that may improve environmental outcomes.
 Detail the criteria used to determine the alternatives.
-Provide sufficient detail to provide an understanding for preferred option/s. - 12.4 Describe how the selected project configuration results in best-case outcomes for each impact to the most important environmental values over alternative project configurations. - 12.5 Present alternatives to development of the project, including consideration of water efficiency measures for existing users.
+Provide sufficient detail to enable an understanding for preferred option/s. - 12.4 Describe how the selected project configuration results in best-case outcomes for each impact to the most important environmental values over alternative project configurations. - 12.5 Present alternatives to development of the project, including construction of water efficiency measures for existing users.
 Describe how these alternatives have been considered and why the project is the preferred option. - 12.6 Justify the preferred option.
-Identify and describe interdependencies of the project components, particularly in regard to how infrastructure requirements relate to the viability of the project. - 12.7 Discuss the consequences of not proceeding with the project.
+Identify and describe interdependencies of each component of the project, particularly in regard to how infrastructure requirements relate to the viability of the project. - 12.7 Discuss the consequences of not proceeding with the project.